WDI-SEA/react-development-course-materials/05-React Router/05-build-a-dentist-website-part2-exercise.md

 **Talking points**:

 * Great, now our site is up and running.
 We can manually type in URLs and see the different pages.
 Although users never really type URLs, do they?
-We should probably have links at the top of the page so we can just click on them.
+We should probably have links at the top of the page so users can just click on them.
 We could build this ourselves, but we don't have to.
 Remember that `Link` component we imported from React Router?
 Just like links in HTML, we can wrap `<Link>` tags around whatever text we want the user to click on.
 * Did you notice that we don't reference components here?
 We simply make links for users to click that connect to URLs, and the `Router` section in the code handles the actual component changes.
 * We can include those links in a `<nav>` element at the top of our page.
-It will stay on the page permanently, and the different components will be swapped between each other below it.
+It will stay on the page permanently and the different components will be swapped between each other below it.
 There's actually nothing special about the `<nav>` element.
 It behaves exactly like a `<div>`. `<nav>` is just a semantic element that gives your JSX more meaning when people read it.

 </aside>